natasaignjatovic05/group-5/README.md

 | Junyi Guo | Provenance & critique lead |
 | Yizhi Liu | Editor & figure curator |

+### Tools used
+Python, pandas, and matplotlib were used for cleaning, analysis, and visualization.
+ChatGPT was used for limited drafting and revision support.
+All final code decisions and interpretive claims were reviewed by the group.

+### Source
+labMT 1.0 dataset provided in course materials.
+Dodds et al. (2011), hedonometer related study.

 ## Dataset

 Our dataset is **labMT 1.0**, a lexicon of **10,222 English words**.
 Each word has: